 Surprising events with potential extreme consequences represent a challenge in a risk assessment setting.
 There is no doubt that they contribute to the risk a system faces, but if we cannot identify them, how can we then manage the risk that these surprising events introduce?
-Several authors have looked into the issue of surprising events with potentially extreme impacts, and our paper can be seen as a contribution to this discussion.(1-5) The aim is to illustrate how simulations can be used to identify events with potential extreme impacts (the so-called black swans), and hence reduce the potential of being surprised by these events or their severity.
-In the present paper risk is defined as the consequences of the activity and associated uncertainties, which corresponds to definition (d) from the Society of Risk Analysis(0).
+Several authors have looked into the issue of surprising events with potentially extreme impacts, and our article can be seen as a contribution to this discussion.(1-5) The aim is to illustrate how simulations can be used to identify events with potential extreme impacts (the so-called black swans), and hence reduce the potential of being surprised by these events or their severity.
+In the present article, risk is defined as the consequences of the activity and associated uncertainties, which corresponds to definition (d) from the Society of Risk Analysis.(6)

-As an example, we use the impact of hurricanes on the US power system in terms of power outages from a single storm.
-The maximum peak number of customers without power in any hurricane in the
+As an example, we use the impact of hurricanes on the U.S. power system in terms of power outages from a single storm.
+The maximum peak number of customers without power in any hurricane in the United States was approximately 8-9 million during Hurricane Sandy, which impacted the mid-Atlantic coast in October 2012.^(7,8) The impacts of Sandy were severe, and events such as this lead to a number of questions.
+How high could the total